YouthfulTVman101/Roles/README.md

 Given to the Owner

 <h4>Lord Of Oofs</h4>
-Given to the Co-Owner
+Given to the most trusted members

-<h4>Event Manager Oof</h4>
-Given to any staff members who want to host an event (will be taken away as soon as your event is over)

 <h4>Head-Admin Oofs</h4>
 Chosen by the owners, given to the most trusted and most active staff members